matthewjenifer/matthewjenifer.github.io/_posts/2025-04-17-my-fifth-post.md

 <br>

-<p> The title of the album was *Follow Me to Die: Harmonic Distress Pt.
-6*.
-The “Part 6” was because it was my sixth attempt at what was originally going to be called *Harmonic Distress*.
+<p> The title of the album was <h2>Follow Me to Die: Harmonic Distress Pt.
+6</h2>.
+The “Part 6” was because it was my sixth attempt at what was originally going to be called "Harmonic Distress".
 Up until that point, I had never made it as far as actually finishing the project.
 All I could muster were various iterations of cover art -whipped up between jotting rhymes in my stereotypical composition notebook and learning how to make beats.
 The "Follow Me" part had a dual meaning: in one sense, my Christ complex was peeking through.
 I'd recently heard the call to follow Christ being interpreted by early adherents as an invitation to die.
 I kinda dug that.
 I also hoped whoever heard the project would stick around for whatever I recorded beyond this release, en route to what would one day be my inevitable death.
 Hence the title.
-It didn’t hurt that it had a haunting effect either -one reminiscent of Pac and Big. *The 7 Day Theory* was deep in rotation at the time.
-As was *Ready to Die*, among other classics.</p>
+It didn’t hurt that it had a haunting effect either -one reminiscent of Pac and Big.
+The 7 Day Theory was deep in rotation at the time.
+As was Ready to Die, among other classics.</p>

 <br>
 <div style="text-align: center;">